 Contact the Street Superintendent 24 hours in advance of inspection at 314-842-6080.

 Thickness is typically 8" of X-Mix and 2" of C-Mix

 Asphalt patches need to be square cut with a pavement cutter

-Vertical walls of patches need to be black (not pour pot & broomed) with SS-1 binder.
+Vertical walls of patches need to be sprayed black (not merely placed via a pour pot & broomed) with SS-1 binder.

 X-Mix need application in 3 lifts & compaction for the 8" thickness

 C-Mix also has compaction for the final 2" surface lift.